Violent Crime Defense Attorney in Nashville

 In Tennessee, violent crimes are crimes where violent force is threatened or inflicted on the victim.
-If you or someone you know has been charged with a violent crime, it is imperative that you take these charges seriously.
-Violent crimes charges often come with lengthy prison sentences and heavy fines; these penalties could change the rest of your life.
+If you or someone you know has been charged, it is imperative that you take these charges seriously.
+These charges often come with lengthy prison sentences and heavy fines; these penalties could change the rest of your life.
 At The Collins Law Firm, PLLC, we offer aggressive, results-driven legal representation backed by over a decade of legal experience.

 - Why Hire Us?